DDTMotor/Debug_Card/README.md

 **Jlink Burn and debug**

 I use the Jlink debugger and use the SEGGER RTT  with the J-Link RTT Viewer software to print out the debug log, but you can use other debuggers as well, you just can't print a log using Segger RTT

+# documentation

+In the first-level Directory of this repository project, you will find the“Doc” folder with the hardware schematics and Development Board instructions.
+These resources will be useful to you

 # project folders explain